gophergala/gomp/README.md

     the specified format.
   * No spaces between the double slash and the word "gomp" are allowed.
+  * The exact form of the comment is "//gomp".
+For example, "// //gomp" will not work.

 Here is an example of how it may look like: